667bdrm/sofiactl/README.md

 --username | Name of user to add/edit/delete --newuserpass | Password for new user
 --newusergroup | Group of new user.
-Must exists, permissions (authorities) will be copied from that group --d | Debug output
+Must exists, permissions (authorities) will be copied from that group --if | Input file for setting data
+--sd | Set data
+--d | Debug output